dpdicken/553-a3/README.md

    7. Now that we have all this information, we look at where we can speed up our program.
 We notice that over 99% of the program time is spent in the insert function, so perhaps that could use some optimization.
 The fast.c source code offers a version of the same program with an enhanced insert function.
 So, we run the trace we have for the fast executable through kcachegrind.
   ![](fast_insert.png)
+  We see that this new insert function is much better.
+It now only takes up around 19% of the run time, where we spend much more time now in read (76%), doing IO.